Notices to attend, give information or produce documents or items are issued under section 130 of the Agvet Code.

 The notice will require you to:

 - produce any document or object specified in the notice

 - appear before a specified inspector to answer questions.

-Under section 130B of the Agvet Code a person commits an offence if the person fails to comply with a notice issued in accordance with section 130 of the Agvet Code.
-The penalty for each offence is 30 penalty units or imprisonment for 6 months or both.
+Under section 130B of the Agvet Code if the person fails to comply with the issued notice they are committing an offence.
+The penalty for each offence is 30 penalty units, imprisonment for 6 months, or both.

 We can withdraw a notice at our discretion.
 We may decide to do so if we receive additional information that resolves our concerns.